Table of Contents

-Study table: Endocrine glands and their main hormones
+Endocrine glands and their primary hormones

 |Endocrine gland||Associated hormones||Chemical class||Effect|

-|Pituitary gland (anterior)||Growth hormone||Protein||Promotes the growth of bodily tissues|
+|Pituitary gland (anterior)||Growth hormone||Protein||Promotes the growth of body tissues|

 |Prolactin||Peptide||Promotes milk production|

-|Thyroid stimulating hormone (TSH)||Glycoprotein||Stimulates thyroid hormone secretion|
+|Thyroid-stimulating hormone (TSH)||Glycoprotein||Stimulates thyroid hormone secretion|

 |ACTH||Peptide||Stimulates the release of hormones from the adrenal cortex|

-|Follicle stimulating hormone (FSH)||Glycoprotein||Stimulates gametogenesis|
+|Follicle-stimulating hormone (FSH)||Glycoprotein||Stimulates gametogenesis|

 |Luteinizing hormone (LH)||Glycoprotein||Stimulates gonadal androgen production|

-|Pituitary gland (posterior)||ADH||Peptide||Stimulates water absorption of the kidneys|
+|Pituitary gland (posterior)||ADH||Peptide||Stimulates water absorption in the kidneys|

 |Oxytocin||Peptide||Stimulates uterine contractions during childbirth|